General Aftercare Information

 Now that you’ve received your piercing, it’s your responsibility to take good care of it until your piercing fully heals.Your main responsibility is to actively keep your piercing from getting dirty in the first place.
 And yes, it is an active process, not just “doing nothing.”
 So what does this mean?Pair text with an image to focus on your chosen product, collection, or blog post.
 Add details on availability, style, or even provide a review.

+Taking good care of your overall health is important.
 No one likes to hear it, but your nutrition, sleep habits, and hydration levels can and do affect healing.
 Make sure you eat a healthy diet, get enough sleep, and drink plenty of water.
 Avoiding alcohol, smoking, and other drugs will also benefit your piercing.

+Be careful in the shower.
 Showering can introduce bacteria or irritants from shampoos, conditioners, soaps/body washes, etc. Tap water can have chlorine and hard minerals.
 These irritants can rinse into a piercing and cause swelling, prolonged healing, or even lead to scar tissue.
 Watch for snags!

 Facial piercings can be kept out of the spray.
 Wash your face at the sink and use a clean washcloth or towelette to wipe around the piercing.
 Don’t splash, as this will rinse face wash and other products into the piercing.